AAClause/nvda-OpenAI/readme.md

+NOTE: The future of this add-on is [BasiliskLLM](https://github.com/aaclause/basiliskLLM/) (a standalone application and a minimal NVDA add-on).
+We highly recommend you consider using BasiliskLLM instead of this one.

 # Open AI NVDA add-on

 This add-on designed to seamlessly integrate the capabilities of the Open AI API into your workflow.
 Whether you're looking to craft comprehensive text, translate passages with precision, concisely summarize documents, or even interpret and describe visual content, this add-on does it all with ease.